Weekly Pregnancy Checklist: What To Do List Before Baby Arrives – First Trimester Guide

 Is your belly growing yet?
 If not, you’ll probably start to show soon – even if you’re the only one who can notice it.

 It’s a great time to start taking weekly belly photos to watch how you and your baby are changing and growing!
 Looking back at these was something I loved after my son was born.

 Try to take your pictures in the same location and same pose weekly to be as consistent as you can.
 Some moms even like to wear the same tank top to really focus on the belly growth from week to week.

 If you haven’t had your prenatal checkup yet, it’s finally time!
 Your doctor will try to listen for your baby’s heartbeat and you may get an ultrasound if it’s your first appointment.
 Typically you’ll have an appointment every 4 weeks from here on out – at least until you’re closer to the end of your pregnancy.

 Don’t be afraid to add your own things to this to do list – like relax!
 It’s a necessity for expecting moms, your body is working hard.
 Remember to take good care of yourself and listen to your body.
 It’s important to make it to your prenatal visits and discuss any concerns you have with your provider – it’s their job to help you and take care of you and your baby!

 Related: Ultimate 2nd Trimester To Do List

-If you haven’t already downloaded your free pregnancy checklist for first trimester – you can get it here – along with checklists for the second and third trimester!
+If you haven’t already downloaded your free pregnancy checklist for the first trimester – you can get it below by filling out this form – along with checklists for the second and third trimester: